rahji/reviews/README.md

 ## Installation

-You'll need these things before you get started:
+You'll need a unix-like operating system before you get started.

-* A unix-like operating system.
-  * On Windows, this means you'll need to install WSL2.
+On Windows, this means you'll need to install WSL2.
 You might as well install [Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) while you're at it.
-  * MacOS and Linux are already unix-like, so you're all set.
+MacOS and Linux are already unix-like, so you're all set.

+Follow these steps to get read to run the Docker container.
+Even though we'll use Docker from the terminal, it makes the most sense to install Docker Desktop:

-* [Install Docker Desktop](https://www.docker.com/products/docker-desktop/), while signing up for a free account.
-(If you're on Windows, you'll install Docker Desktop in Windows but [configure it to use WSL2](https://docs.docker.com/desktop/wsl/))
+1. [Install Docker Desktop](https://www.docker.com/products/docker-desktop/), while signing up for a free account.
+If you're on Windows, you'll install Docker Desktop in Windows but [configure it to use WSL2](https://docs.docker.com/desktop/wsl/).
+To make sure it's working, try typing `docker version` at the terminal.
+You shouldn't get any errors.
+2. From the terminal, run `docker pull robduarte/reviews`

 ## Usage

-### Windows

-1. Make sure that Docker is [set up to use WSL2](https://docs.docker.com/desktop/wsl/) by trying the `docker` command while at a linux shell in the Terminal application.
+1. Start the terminal application (make sure it's WSL if you're on Windows).
-2. Make a new directory in linux and copy the CSV file from Qualtrics to that directory.
+2. Make a new directory and copy the CSV file from Qualtrics to that directory.
-3. Change to that directory, then run the following Docker command:
+2. Change to the new directory, then run the following Docker command:

 ```bash
 docker run -u $(id -u):$(id -g) -v .:/app/data reviews-docker /app/data/file_from_qualtrics.csv